-Facility Committee: The Facility Committee has been working with Five Bugles Design to provide planning and design services for a new Greenville Fire Station.
+Facility Committee: The Facility Committee has been working with Five Bugles Design to provide planning and design services for a new Greenville Fire Station and meets on an as needed basis.

 Land Stewardship Committee: The Committee consists of six to nine volunteer members which provide leadership toward wise and productive utilization and conservation of Greenville's natural and agricultural resources.
+It meets monthly on the 2^{nd} Monday's of the month and less during the growing season as many of the members are farmers in the community.